This is the multi-page printable view of this section. Click here to print.

 Who Should Attend:

-Accountants, auditors, financial controllers, and finance professionals involved in preparing, reviewing, or auditing financial statements under IFRS.
+Accountants, auditors, CFOs, and finance professionals involved in acquisitions, restructures, or complex transaction accounting.

 Key Topics Covered: